 San Antonio Recovery Center’s Relapse Prevention Program May Be Right for You

-Anyone, including strong-willed clients who are committed to long-term abstinence, can fall back into substance abuse.
+Anyone, including strong-willed clients who have a commitment to long-term abstinence, can fall back into substance abuse.
 You can avoid becoming a victim of relapse and having to go back to rehab by entering the aftercare program at our facility in San Antonio, TX.
 Call us at 866.957.7885, or contact us online for more information.